History of Zanzibar: Zanzibar Sultanate

 Zanzibar was famous worldwide for its spices and its slaves.
-During the 19th century, Zanzibar was known all over the world in the words of Petterson as: "A fabled land of spices, a vile center of slavery, a place of origins of expeditions into the vast, mysterious continent, the island was all these things during its heyday in the last half of the 19th century.
+During the 19th century, Zanzibar was known all over the world, in the words of Petterson as: "A fabled land of spices, a vile center of slavery, a place of origins of expeditions into the vast, mysterious continent, the island was all these things during its heyday in the last half of the 19th century."
 It was the main slave-trading port of the African Great Lakes region, and in the 19th century as many as 50,000 slaves were passed through the slave markets of Zanzibar each year.
-(David Livingstone estimated that 80,000 new slaves died each year before ever reaching the island.)
-Tippu Tip was the most notorious slaver, under several sultans, and also a trader, plantation owner, and governor.
-Zanzibar's spices attracted ships from as far away as the United States, which established a consulate in 1837.
-The United Kingdom's early interest in Zanzibar was motivated by both commerce and the determination to end the slave trade.
+(David Livingstone estimated that 80,000 new slaves died each year after being csptured before ever reaching the island.)

+Tippu Tip was the most notorious slaver, under several sultans.
+He was also a trader, plantation owner, and governor.
+Zanzibar's spices attracted merchant ships from as far away as the United States, which established a consulate in 1837.
+The United Kingdom's early interest in Zanzibar was motivated by both commerce and the determination to end the Zanzibar slave trade.
 In 1822, the British signed the first of a series of treaties with Sultan Said to curb this trade.
-Under strong British pressure, the slave trade was officially abolished in 1876, but slavery itself remained legal in Zanzibar until 1897.
+Under strong British pressure, the slave trade was officially abolished in 1876, but slavery remained legal in Zanzibar until 1897.
+It persisted informally for years more.

 Zanzibar had the distinction of having the first steam locomotive in the African Great Lakes region, when Sultan Bargash bin Said ordered a tiny 0-4-0 tank engine to haul his regal carriage from town to his summer palace at Chukwani.
 One of the most famous palaces built by the Sultans was the House of Wonders, which is today one of Zanzibar's most popular tourist attractions.